 Due to its versatility, efficiency, and cost-effectiveness, progressive die stamping is used to manufacture a wide range of parts and products—varying in shape, size, and complexity—with shorter lead times and lower production costs.
 We use the process to create metal stamped components for customers across the globe.
-Some of the industries we regularly serve include aerospace, automotive, home improvement, manufacturing, medical, and renewable energy.
+Some of the industries we regularly serve include automotive, home improvement, manufacturing, medical, and renewable energy.

 What Is Progressive Die Stamping?

 Progressive die stamping is a stamping method that utilizes a series of stations installed across a die set.
 Each station is designed and configured to perform a specific stamping operation on the workpiece and, once it is completed, automatically move it along to the next station.
 As the workpiece makes its way through the various stations, it progressively takes on the desired shape and size.

 With presses equipped to handle capacities up to 1300 tons, Aranda Tooling’s state-of-the-art facilities specialize in high-volume progressive die stamping using the following materials:

 - Stainless Steel

 We offer light to heavy gauge stamping for components ranging between 0.005 to 0.5 inches in thickness, with maximum part widths up to 48 inches.
 Our team is equipped to handle progressive die stamping projects of virtually any size with a maximum hydraulic press stroke of 18 inches and a maximum mechanical press stroke of 31 inches.
 In addition, our maximum press bed can handle tooling up to 240 inches by 70 inches.
 Our high-volume progressive die stamping facility manufactures up to a half million parts on a daily basis.

 Benefits of Progressive Die Stamping